Geometria-Engine/docs-v2/hello-world/your-first-square.md

 RendererCore::AddModel(*model, d->Target());
 ```

-The "RendererCore::AddModel()" void is going to use the model we created earlier, and add it into the Draw Call we made before (in this case we called it "d").
+The "RendererCore::AddModel()" is going to use the model we created earlier, and add it into the Draw Call we made before (in this case we called it "d").

 The whole **GameMain.h** code should look like this now: